 The Three Niches of ESG Investing

-Responsible governance investing means investing in companies with ethical and responsible leadership practices.
-It seeks to invest in companies with good policies around issues like executive compensation, corporate accounting practices, board independence and diversity, and shareholder rights.
+Responsible governance investing means investing in companies with ethical leadership practices.
+Some of the issues that responsible governance takes on are fair executive compensation, corporate accounting practices, board independence and diversity, and shareholder rights.